Alexis211/kogata/README.md

 * Implement missing syscalls
 * Write device drivers : VGA, keyboard, FAT (or EXT2 ?), VESA
 * Work on userland
-* Define a format for "packages", ie readonly filesystem images used for adding system components or apps to the OS ; make sure to implement it in a way that does not waste memory
+* Define a format for "packages", i.e. read-only filesystem images used for adding system components or apps to the OS ; make sure to implement it in a way that does not waste memory
+* IPC : sockets and pipes (both anonymous)
+* GUI server with help from kernel for framebuffer management

 ### Things to design